MyTooliT/Protocol/Commands.md

   - value 1 / value 3
   - value 2 / value 3

-  The chronological order starts with the oldest set (BP) and continues with newer values (BP + t), where t is the time point.
+  The chronological order starts with the oldest value (BP) and continues with newer values (BP + t), where t is the time point.

 - <a name="value:request"></a>`Request`: